tolentinoel/splashglam_backend/README.md

-## SplashGlam_backend
+# SplashGlam_frontend
-    This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+    This project is deployed and hosted at Heroku - http://splashglam.herokuapp.com/ for your browser experience!

 ### Technology Used
     -Ruby on Rails